Chandrashekharendra Saraswati VIII: Discourses

-As a religious head of the Kanchi Kamakoti Peetham obliged to spiritual duties, Mahaperiyava travelled across the country by foot and started giving discourses.
+As a religious head of the Kanchi Kamakoti Peetham obliged to spiritual duties, Chandrashekharendra Saraswati travelled across the country by foot and started giving discourses.
 On several occasions he addressed the common masses on diverse aspects of dharma, ancient culture, and a variety of subjects.
 He delivered the discourses on simple verandahs, river beds and sabhas (smaller halls) unlike in the 21st century.
-The discourses "Deivathin Kural" (The Voice of God) were compiled by his disciple R.Ganapathi and published in English and Tamil as.
+The discourses "Deivathin Kural" (The Voice of God) were compiled by his disciple R. Ganapathi and published in English and Tamil as.
 It has been also translated to other Indian languages.
-Discourses were related to various subjects across different topics, which are well researched and well advised.
+The discourses were related to various subjects across different topics, which are well researched and well advised.
 His discourses were important for his devotees and others across India suffering from lack of devotion.
 He brought back the ancient practice of sanatana dharma, travelling throughout the country offering guidance, founding schools and providing for the people.